-Names have been obtained from the Geonames database administered by Natural Resources Canada (NRCan).
+Names have been taken from the most authoritative source.
 Where an obsolete name still appears on the chart or is of local usage, it is given in brackets following the official name.

 Wreck information is included where drying or submerged wrecks are relatively permanent features and are of navigation or anchoring significance.